CoininDev/aquatunnel/README.md

 A 2D roguelite survival game made with Rust, using Macroquad, Legion, Rapier2D, and a modular architecture.
 This is a work-in-progress project — and honestly, one of my favorites <3.
 Play as a diver exploring mysterious underwater caves, battling marine creatures and collecting rare items.
 Aquatunnel is a survival roguelite with procedural generation, multiple weapons, and a variety of creatures.
+(WIP)

 ## run it locally: